 As your heart loses its ability to pump blood to your body, your heart also cannot supply enough oxygen-rich blood to its own muscle.
 Your heart muscle starts to suffer from lack of oxygen, and heart failure continues to progress.

 If you have heart failure, you might also get atrial fibrillation, a type of irregular heartbeat.
 Because heart failure causes the heart to stretch out of shape, it changes the electrical system of the heart.
 And this change can lead to atrial fibrillation.

 Endocarditis is an infection of the heart's valves or its inner lining (endocardium).
 It is most common in people who have a damaged, diseased, or artificial heart valve.

+If you have a problem with your heart that affects normal blood flow through the heart, it is more likely that bacteria or fungi will attach to heart tissue.
+This puts you at a higher risk for endocarditis.
 If you have certain heart conditions, getting endocarditis is even more dangerous for you.
 These heart conditions include having an artificial heart valve, having a congenital heart defect, having had endocarditis in the past, and having a heart valve problem after a heart transplant.

 Mitral valve problems

 The aortic and mitral valves are very close together in the heart.
 Problems can happen in both valves at the same time.
 When this happens, the heart cannot pump blood as well as it can when there are no problems in the valves.